Walmex CEO Guilherme Loureiro: What happens when leaders admit they’re dinosaurs?

 Spotify AppleIn this special episode of the IMD Podcast Network, we bring together two of the world’s most influential thinkers to discuss the future of work and leadership.
 Host Andrew Sharman, Adjunct Professor of Risk, Resilience and Safety Culture at IMD and author of Who Cares Wins, is joined by the globally renowned author Lynda Gratton to explore the profound implications of her book, The 100-Year Life.

-Lynda and Andrew dive into what it means to live and work for longer.
-They discuss why leadership must evolve to accommodate ageing populations,” the challenge of transforming organisations to support multi-stage careers, and how “care” is not just a moral imperative but a strategic necessity.
+The pair dive into what it means to live and work for longer and discuss why leadership must evolve to accommodate ageing populations, the challenge of transforming organisations to support multi-stage careers, and how “care” is not just a moral imperative but a strategic necessity.
 They tackle tough questions, like how leaders should balance empathy with productivity, and outline the importance of “unlearning” old habits.

 Professor of Management, Lucerne University of Applied Sciences and Arts